rocketlend/protocol/README.md

 Pool nodes.

 A lender is assigned a unique identifier when they register with Rocket Lend.
-They provide an address to which funds from Rocket Lend will be sent, which can be changed.
+They provide an address (their "lender address") to which funds from Rocket Lend will be sent, which can be changed.

 A borrower is identified by the address of the Rocket Pool node they are borrowing for.
-They also provide an address to Rocket Lend (initially the node's withdrawal address before Rocket Lend), which can be changed, to which their funds are ultimately sent.
+They also provide an address (their "borrower address") to Rocket Lend (initially the node's withdrawal address before Rocket Lend), which can be changed, to which their funds are ultimately sent.

 ### Lending Pools